Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Introduction

-In more detail, we have the following: \begin{enumerate} \item (\cite{SohaibDyrefelt}) Suppose $\dim X = 2$.
+\begin{theorem} Suppose $X$ is a compact K\"ahler manifold.
+Let $\alpha,\beta$ be K\"ahler classes on $X$. \begin{enumerate} \item (\cite{SohaibDyrefelt}) Suppose $\dim X = 2$.
 Then, there are only finitely many destabilising curves, each of which is a curve of negative self-intersection. \item Suppose $\dim X = 3$ and is a big cohomology class on $X$.
 Then, there exists a proper analytic subset $V_{\alpha,\beta}$ such that each irreducible component of $V_{\alpha,\beta}$ is a destabilising subvariety and all destabilising subvarieties are contained in $V_{\alpha,\beta}$.
 If moreover $(X, \alpha, \beta)$ is J-semistable, then there exist only finitely many destabilising subvarieties.
 Each irreducible component $V$ of the set $V_{\alpha,\beta}$ is moreover rigid in the following sense: \begin{itemize} \item every irreducible surface component is the unique effective analytic cycle representing its homology class. \item every irreducible curve component $C$ satisfies the following: for every irreducible surface $S$ containing $C$, either $C$ is an irreducible component of the singular locus of $S$ or (the strict transform of) $C$ is a curve of negative self-intersection in (any resolution of singularities of) $S$. \end{itemize} \item Suppose is a $(p+1)$-modified K\"ahler class for each $p = 1,2,\dots, \dim X -1$.
-If moreover $(X,\alpha,\beta)$ is J-semistable, then there exist only finitely many destabilising subvarieties, and each destabilising \textbf{divisor} is the only effective analytic cycle representing its homology class. \item Suppose is a $(p+1)$-modified K\"ahler class for each $p = 2,3,\dots, \dim X -1$.
-Then, there is a finite number of \textbf{optimal} destabilizers.
-The set of destabilizing subvarieties is non-empty if $(X,\alpha,\beta)$ is unstable. \end{enumerate} \end{theorem}
+If moreover $(X,\alpha,\beta)$ is J-semistable, then there exist only finitely many destabilising subvarieties, and each destabilising divisor is the only effective analytic cycle representing its homology class. \item Suppose is a $(p+1)$-modified K\"ahler class for each $p = 2,3,\dots, \dim X -1$.
+Then, there is a finite number of optimal destabilisers. \end{enumerate} \end{theorem}

-\begin{remark} \emph{There are many cases of $(X,\alpha,\beta)$ for which $\Delta^{pp}_{\beta}(\alpha)$ is naturally negative enough so that $(\mu - (n-p)\Delta^{pp}_{\beta}(\alpha))\alpha - p\beta$ are all in fact $(p+1)$-modified K\"ahler.
+\begin{remark} \emph{There are many cases of $(X,\alpha,\beta)$ for which $\Delta^\mathrm{pp}_{\beta}(\alpha)$ is naturally negative enough so that $(\mu - (n-p)\Delta^\mathrm{pp}_{\beta}(\alpha))\alpha - p\beta$ are all in fact $(p+1)$-modified K\"ahler.
 This ensures that the above statements are not void, and in fact we will show that they are applicable to large classes of examples, see Section \ref{Section example} and Theorem \ref{Cor blowup} below.} \end{remark}